"

 All first-time English 100 instructors complete asynchronous Canvas training modules with required assignments that prepare them for four days of in-person orientation training before the beginning of the fall semester.
 These four days include the all staff meeting.

 In addition, new instructors attend weekly staff meetings for the first eight weeks of the fall semester.
 These meetings are a requirement of graduate students’ TA appointments, and the meetings are required for all new E100 instructional staff.
 Participation is essential to instructors’ development as effective teachers of writing in the English 100 program.
 Graduate students can choose to enroll in English 790 in order to have this engagement with pedagogy recognized on their transcript.
 English 790 is a one-credit pro-seminar (practicum) running concurrently with the weekly staff meetings.
-Regardless, all new E100 instructors are required to attend and participate in orientation and the weekly meetings.
-Instructors will complete the same work whether enrolled in 790 or not.
+Whether enrolled in 790 or not, instructors will complete the same work involving pedagogical reflection and resource sharing, such as pedagogy presentations, teaching reflections, job materials creation, etc. Ultimately, staff meetings are an opportunity to create community and collaborate with other E100 instructors.

 Experienced Instructors

 All E100 instructors beyond their first semester of teaching are asked to participate each semester in professional development sessions and other educational opportunities outside of the all staff meeting.
-We ask that you consider participating in 2-3 events per semester, as these hours are built into the instructor workload.
+The approach to professional development varies from semester to semester, in order to include both E100-specific and broader campus and field related work.
+You should plan to participate in 2-3 events per semester (6-10 hours), as these hours are built into the instructor workload.
 These hours may include professional development workshops, committee meetings and/or other pedagogy-related meetings, including professional development opportunities outside of the E100 program specifically related to pedagogy and/or the teaching of writing (i.e. through the CTRW, CTLM, the Discussion Project, other campus or disciplinary entities, etc.).
 However, we ask instructors to attend at least one E100 event in order to meet and collaborate with E100 colleagues.
 Specific information on professional development events will be available early in the semester.
 Instructors will be asked to report back on their professional development activity at the end of each semester.

 License